nimadez/voxel-builder/README.md

 #### Low FPS at higher voxel volumes
 > Electron is recommended for working with a large number of voxels.<br>
 Also, the FPS depends on many factors, such as the material (CEL is faster) and the distance between the camera and the model.
 Rendering a dense Thin volume at close range greatly increases GPU load.
->- Use "Minimal UIX" to save battery on mobile devices. (<100 ms startup)
+>- Use "Minimal UIX" to save battery on mobile devices.
 >- Do not enable "Frosted Glass UI"
 >- Use XFORM > "Optimize" to reduce the volume of voxels.

 #### Delay in drawing strokes
-> If you draw and it doesn't, it means the builder is working, you are drawing faster than your hardware and browser will allow. (latency > 150 ms)
+> If you draw and it doesn't, it means the builder is working, you are drawing faster than your hardware and browser will allow. (latency >150 ms)

 #### Error: Exceeded the quota
 > Browser storage is limited, use Electron for much higher capacity.